concentration, 1 minute/mana

 The ground in the area becomes difficult terrain.
 Each creature on the ground that is concentrating must make a Will saving throw.

-On a failed save, the creature’s concentration is broken.
+On a failure, the creature’s concentration is broken.

 When you cast this spell and at the end of each turn you spend concentrating on it, each creature on the ground in the area must make a Reflex saving throw.

-On a failed save, the creature is knocked prone.
+On a failure, the creature is knocked prone.

 This spell can have additional effects depending on the terrain in the area, as determined by the GM.